travisdoor/bl/doc/readme.md

 | bool | 1b   | true/false |

 ## Functions
+Functions are declared using 'fn' keyword fallowed by name of the function, params and return type.
+Return type is optional and can be 'void' or simply nothing when function does not return any value.

+	// minimal function declaration takes no parameters and has no return fn foo() {
+	  ...
+	}

-	fn add(a i32, b i32) i32 {
+	// function takes parameters a, b and return value of i32 type fn add(a i32, b i32) i32 {
 	  return a + b;
 	}